Florida Council of Administrators of Special Education

-A proposal to alter, amend, or repeal these Bylaws shall be approved by members meeting eligibility criteria to vote.
+A proposal to alter, amend, or repeal these Bylaws shall be approved by members of the Board of Directors.
 Voting can take place at a Board or Business meeting or by electronic vote.
-Amendments must be approved by the majority of voting members of the organization.

 The duration of the subdivision shall be perpetual unless the offices of the subdivision unanimously determine that it should be dissolved.
-Upon the dissolution and final liquidation of the subdivision, the officers shall, after paying or making provision for the payment of all debts and liabilities of the subdivision, disburse funds to Florida CEC, as long as they remain active as a State Organization.
+Upon the dissolution and final liquidation of the subdivision, the officers shall, after paying or making provision for the payment of all debts and liabilities of the subdivision, disburse funds to National CASE.

 Any such assets not so disposed of shall be disposed of by a court of competent jurisdiction in the county or city in which the principal office of the subdivision is located, exclusively for such purposes or to such organization or organizations, as said court shall determine, which are organized and operated exclusively for such purposes, or to the federal government or a state or local government to be used for a public purpose.